astewartau/biql/docs/quickstart.md

+---
+layout: default
+title: Quickstart
+nav_order: 2
+description: "Get up and running with BQL in 5 minutes"
+---

 # Quickstart Guide

 Get up and running with BQL in 5 minutes!
 This guide will walk you through installation and your first queries.

 ## Installation

+{: .important }
+> BQL requires Python 3.8 or higher and works with any BIDS-compliant dataset.

 ### Using pip (Recommended)